Thomas S. Moorman Jr.: Early life

-Moorman was born in Washington, D.C. on November 16, 1940, the son of Thomas S. Moorman.
+Moorman was born in Washington, D.C., on November 16, 1940, the son of Thomas S. Moorman.
 He was commissioned through the Air Force Reserve Officer Training Corps program as a distinguished military graduate in 1962.

 Military career

 Moorman has served in a variety of intelligence and reconnaissance related positions within the United States and worldwide.
 While stationed at Peterson Air Force Base, Colorado, in 1982, he became deeply involved in the planning and organizing for the establishment of Air Force Space Command.
 During his tour at The Pentagon in 1987, he also provided program management direction for development and procurement of Air Force surveillance, communications, navigation and weather satellites, space launch vehicles, anti-satellite weapons and ground-based and airborne strategic radars, communications and command centers.
 He additionally represented the Air Force in the Strategic Defense Initiative program and was authorized to accept SDI program execution responsibilities on behalf of the Air Force.
 As commander and vice commander of Air Force Space Command, Moorman was responsible for operating military space systems, ground-based radars and missile warning satellites, the nation's space launch centers at Patrick Air Force Base and Vandenberg Air Force Base, the worldwide network of space surveillance radars, as well as maintaining the intercontinental ballistic missile (ICBM) force.

-Since retiring from the United States Air Force, Moorman has been an employee of Booz Allen Hamilton.
+Since retiring from the United States Air Force, Moorman was the Partner in Charge of the Satellite & Hybrid Communications Team of Booz Allen Hamilton.
 From 1997 to 2009, he served on the board of directors of the Space Foundation, serving as Chairman of the Board from 2008 to 2009.
-Moorman died at the National Institutes of Health on June 18, 2020 at the age of 79.
+Moorman died at the National Institutes of Health on June 18, 2020, at the age of 79.